-Our main focus is to spread awareness on how crucial relationship marketing is an important factor of effective customer relationship management which enhances long-term customer engagement.
+Our main focus is to spread awareness of how crucial relationship marketing is an important factor in effective customer relationship management which enhances long-term customer engagement.
 Businesses cater to customer loyalty and customer satisfaction. #ThinkWithNiche

 By building relationships with customers, an organization can also gain quality sources of marketing intelligence for better planning of marketing strategies.
 It is important, therefore, to empirically examine the actual impact of the underpinnings of relationship marketing on customer loyalty.
 Such understanding will assist in better management of firm-customer relationships and in achieving a higher level of loyalty among customers.
 This, however, requires that a business have an existing customer base.
 With this in place, businesses must get to know their customers’ preferences, including what products they enjoy and how they use them.
 To start the relationship marketing process, businesses that do not have an existing customer base will need to start by building one.
 Those with an existing user base will need to focus on understanding their customers.

 In a relatively linear form, we can read or hear: “We are preparing for you..”, “We have opened for you..” and so on.
 These external manifestations may give the impression that customer orientation- helpfulness, honesty and decency towards the customer, efforts to solve the customer's requirements or problems is a constant part of the company management tools.
 This will not only build that sense of trust but will also create an ambiance of comfort.
 In the end, we all are doing something for society.
 Once a business has a good grasp on who their customers are and what they want, they can then work to build a strategic marketing campaign that revolves around their customers’ unique interests and behaviors.